Duolingo Test Scores & Results

 Overall Score: 130

-As an illustration, the test-taker's 130 total score is regarded as a strong performance.
+For example, a total score of 130 is regarded as a strong performance.
 Sub scores, on the other hand, offer further information: the test-taker performed exceptionally well in Comprehension and Production but comparatively poorly in Literacy and Conversation.

 Duolingo English Test Score in comparison with IELTS Band Scores